top of page

 – Until April, eight highly acclaimed concerts in Paris.

-– April: Concert in Rouen (nd) and purchase of his Stradivarius.
+– April: Concert in Rouen (nd) and purchase of her Stradivarius.

-– May-August: Five concerts in Vienna, then Linz, Regensburg, Nuremberg
+– May-August: Five concerts in Vienna, then Linz, Passau, Regensburg, Nürnberg and Baden-Baden.

 – September: Maybe in Prague (nd).